datumorphism/datumorphism.github.io/content/til/programming/mathematica/mathematica-plottheme.md

 - programming
 tags:
 - Mathematica
-excerpt: Amazingly, Mathematica provides an option for plot that automatically generates beautiful plots.
+summary: Amazingly, Mathematica provides an option for plot that automatically generates beautiful plots.
 ---

 `PlotTheme->` option is great.